-The proponents of ABA Rule 8.4(g) generally claim that it will not affect a lawyer's ability to refuse to represent a client.
+Proponents of ABA Rule 8.4(g) generally claim that it will not affect a lawyer's ability to refuse to represent a client.
 They point to the language in the Rule that it "does not limit the ability of a lawyer to accept, decline or withdraw from a representation in accordance with Rule 1.16."
+The Advisory Committee Note for Proposed Rule 8.4(g) includes similar language.
+105

 But as Professor Rotunda and Professor Dzienkowski explain, Rule 1.16 actually "deals with when a lawyer must or may reject a client or withdraw from representation."
 Rule 1.16 does not address accepting clients.
-The Tennessee Attorney General similarly suggests that "[a]n attorney who would prefer not to represent a client because the attorney disagrees with the position the client is advocating, but is not required under Rule 1.16 to decline the representation, may be accused of discriminating against the client under Proposed Rule 8.4(g)."
+The Tennessee Attorney General similarly suggests that "[a]n attorney who would prefer not to represent a client because the attorney disagrees with the